Ded Gjo Luli: Albanian rebellions

 During the Albanian revolt of 1910 and amidst the campaign by Ottoman forces to restore order in the Malësia highlands, Dedvukaj and his tribe Hoti along with the highlanders of Shalë defied the vali of Shkodër and refused to pay taxes or give up their arms.

 By the beginning of 1911, Roman Catholic Albanians were disturbed by the Ottoman situation in the Balkans.
 Montenegrin king Nikola Petrović encouraged the northern Albanian tribes (Malissori) to revolt against the Ottoman Empire.
 In the highlands north of Shkodër an uprising broke out by March 1911 and Luli along with his men attacked Ottoman watch-posts on the Ottoman-Montenegrin border.
 After having led a premature rebellion in the mountains north of Scutari in late March 1911, succeeding in capturing Tuzi, Dedvukaj was compelled by King Nikola to rally the Malissori in April.
 Albanian rebels and refugees from the Kosovo Vilayet had been given refuge in Montenegro.
 General Vukotić himself passed out weapons to them, despite the fact that Montenegro was officially neutral.
 Rebels were returned across the frontier, and some 8,000 men, with Montenegrin supply of arms, ammunition and advice, fought against Ottoman divisions, defeating the large contingent of Shefket Turgut Pasha several times.
-After the victory at Deçiq, an Albanian flag was symbolically raised on the Bratile mountain for the first time in several centuries since Ottoman occupation.
-Despite aiding the rebels, Nikola's strategy was to spark unrest in northern Albania and north-western Kosovo so that he could intervene and expand his borders.
+After the victory at Deçiq, an Albanian flag was symbolically raised on the Bratile mountain, symbolizing the return of the flag of Skanderbeg.

 Legacy

-Dedë Gjon Luli is most known for starting the revolution for the Albanians, which eventually led to later actions by Luigj Gurakuqi, Ismail Qemali, and Isa Boletini.
+Dedë Gjon Luli is most known for starting the revolution for the Albanians, which eventually led to later actions by Luigj Gurakuqi, Ismail Kemal, and Isa Boletini.
 In Tirana, Albania's capital city, there is a street named in his honor called "Rruga Ded Gjo Luli".
 In the village of Bardhaj in Hot, the rubble of his house, that was left in ruins after the war, was converted into a museum which represents his life as a hero to the Albanian people.

 An epic poem on his 1910–11 fight against the Ottomans was written by Gjergj Fishta.

 Death

-In September 1915, Dedë Gjon Luli, roughly 75 years old, was walking along a road in Orosh, Miredite, when he was ambushed by Montenegrin forces.
+In September 1915, Dedë Gjon Luli, roughly 75 years old, was walking along a road in Orosh, when he was ambushed by Serbian or Montenegrin forces.
+Although there is another less popular theory of his death.
+It is said that Ded Gjo Luli went to secretly meet up with Gjonmarkaj's of Mirdita and that Mirdita's captain assassinated him.
+They say that the Mirditor Gjonmarkaj's along with Esad Pasha were on the Serbian side.